What is a Trust?

 The trustee manages the trust assets and carries out the wishes of the trustor.
 The beneficiaries are those named by the trust maker to inherit specific assets.
 Although some people do involve their beneficiaries in the creation of a trust, most do not.

-Hodgkins Law handles only estate planning, therefore those who are considering a trust as a part of an estate plan could greatly benefit from speaking to a Hodgkins Law attorney.
+Hodgkins Law handles only estate planning, so those who are considering a trust as a part of an estate plan could greatly benefit by reaching out and using us as a trusted resource.
 We create customized estate plans, using resources which allow us to ensure our clients’ trust documents are as unique as the clients themselves.

 What are the Differences Between a Trust and a Will?